Morozzzko/Morozzzko.github.io/_posts/2018-05-27-do-notation-ruby.md

 ## Do notation in Ruby

-When we work we monads and `Result` in particular, we have to constantly `bind` them together.
+When we work with monads and `Result` in particular, we have to constantly `bind` them together.
 When we introduce complex logic with conditions, we end up with nested binds, and those are hard to work with.
 Do notation provides an alternative to `bind`, which also flattens the code.